Kinetic Geodesic Voronoi Diagrams in a Simple Polygon

 If $E_u$ and $E_v$ both occur in a single shortest path map, say $\SPM_p(t)$, this $2,2$-collapse event corresponds to an event at which the combinatorial structure of $\SPM_p$ changes.
 Thus, the total number of such changes is at most $O(m)$~(Lemma~\ref{lem:kinetic_spm}).
 We thus focus on the case that $E_u$ is an extension segment in $\SPM_p$ and $E_v$ is an extension segment in $\SPM_q$.

 Since the combinatorial structure of $\SPM_p$ and $\SPM_q$ changes at most $O(m)$ times, the total number of pairs of extension segments that we have to consider is $O(m^2)$.
-We now argue that for each such pair there are at most $O(m)$ times $t$ where $\geod(p(t),a(t))=\geod(q(t),a(t))$, and thus there are at most $O(m)$ $2,2$-collapse events involving the pair $(E_u,E_v)$.
+We now argue that for each such pair there are at most $O(m)$ times $t$ where $\geodlen{p(t),a(t)}=\geodlen{q(t),a(t)}$, and thus there are at most $O(m)$ $2,2$-collapse events involving the pair $(E_u,E_v)$.
 The total number of $2,2$-collapse events is then $O(m^3)$ as claimed.

 The distance function from $p$ to $u$ is a piecewise hyperbolic function with $O(m)$ pieces.
 The same is true for the distance function from $q$ to $v$.
-We then consider maximal time intervals during which both these distance functions are simple, and during which $E_u$ and $E_v$ are part of their respective shortest path maps.
+We then consider maximal time intervals during which both these distance functions are continuous, and during which $E_u$ and $E_v$ are part of their respective shortest path maps.
 There are at most $O(m)$ such intervals.
-Since $E_u$ and $E_v$ move along a trajectory of constant complexity (i.e. they either rotate continuously around $u$ and $v$, respectively, or remain static), the distance function $f(t,\mu) = \geod(p(t),u) + \|uE_v(\mu)\|$ from $p$ via $u$ to a point $E_v(\mu)$ on $E_v$ also consists of $O(m)$ pieces, each of low algebraic degree.
+Since $E_u$ and $E_v$ move along a trajectory of constant complexity (i.e. they either rotate continuously around $u$ and $v$, respectively, or remain static), the distance function $f(t,\mu) = \geodlen{p(t),u} + \|uE_v(\mu)\|$ from $p$ via $u$ to a point $E_v(\mu)$ on $E_v$ also consists of $O(m)$ pieces, each of constant algebraic degree.